aiwebb/node-myjohndeere/README.md

 // oauth_token and oauth_verifier are from URL query params
 mjd.getAccessToken(oauth_token, requestTokenSecret, oauth_verifier)
 	.then(access => {
-		// Save access.token and access.secret - they're good for up to one year
+		// Save access.token and access.tokenSecret - they're good for up to one year
 	})
 ```